learning-zone/angularjs-basics/README.md

 ### 1. Basics
  - Why to use AngularJS?
+ - What are the advantage of AngularJS?
- - Please explain what is controller/model/view in angularjs
+ - Please explain what is controller/model/view in angularjs?
  - Please tell about life cycle of angularjs application

 ### 2. Architecture
- - Differences between `Provider` vs `Factory` vs `Service`
+ - Differences between `Provider` vs `Factory` vs `Service`?
- - How do you prefer to develop the data access layer which communicate with REST service
+ - How do you prefer to develop the data access layer which communicate with REST service?
  - Which service do you use: `$http` or `$resourse` or `rest-angular`?
  - How can you configure `$http` service?
  - What about `q` and promises in angularjs
- - Event model in angularjs
+ - Event model in angularjs?
- - Do you use some sort of angular style guides
+ - Do you use some sort of angular style guides?
  - What is dependency injection?
 Explain difference between inline and explicit annotation

 ### 3. Directives